leolanese/bash_profile/README.md

 The idea is to share best practices, suggestions, tricks and keep the same profile across multiple development platforms easily cloning from the Repository.

 # Are you a MAC user?
-## A typical install of OS X won't create a .bash_profile for you.
+A typical install of OSX won't create a .bash_profile for you.
 When you want to run functions from your command line, this is a must-have.

 ```
 Start up Terminal